dpi/courier_crm_core_contact/README.md

  3. Ensure a 'Primary email field' is configured.
 If not, then add an email field from the 'Manage fields' tab.
 Then return to configure the primary email field.

+## RNG

+_Optional integration with [RNG](https://drupal.org/project/rng) allows you to register for RNG events._

+ 1. Go to Administration » Configuration » RNG (/admin/config/rng/registrant)
+ 2. Enable the 'CRM Core Contact' checkbox.
+ 3. Save the form.